Seattle man charged with assaulting a federal officer at U.S. Capitol siege

 “When he was deterred from advancing further into the building, Leffingwell punched me repeatedly with a closed fist.
 I was struck in the helmet that I was wearing and in the chest,” Amendola stated.

-Officers arrested Leffingwell, and, prior to being read his Miranda rights, he apologized for striking the officer, Amendola said.
+Officers arrested Leffingwell, and, before being read his Miranda rights, he apologized for striking the officer, Amendola said.